Takes a discrete (or continuous) response on the scale

 \((0, 1)\).
 Each observation is classified into one of four

-censoring types following the complete likelihood of Lopes (2024,
+censoring types following the complete likelihood used in this package:

 - \(\delta = 0\)